SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 This is a non-exhaustive highlight of sub-projects.

-**Sujay**: Couldn’t agree more, I didn’t feel exhausted for a single moment rather it was a very informative description.
+**Sujay**: Couldn’t agree more! it was a very informative description, thanks for highlighting them so nicely.
 As you have already mentioned about the sig channels to get involved, would you like to mention anything about where people like beginners can jump in and contribute?

 **Shane**: For help getting started